sylvainf/ESP32-Gamma-Spectrometer/README.md

 - Optional small speaker on the CYD speaker connector

 The ADC module is expected to be the **I2S master** and the ESP32 is configured as an **I2S slave**.
 Set the ADC module jumper so its `CLOCK OUT` feeds its own `MCLK IN`.

+Theremino PMT is powered by USB (same USB Powerbank for ESP32 / I2S CAN and Theremino) and output signal is connected to I2S ADC througt a (maybe unecessary) 1uF capacitor.

 ## I2S wiring